Construction & Engineering

 - In re Rio Piedras Explosion Litigation.
 Defended Enron over allegations that a propane gas pipeline owned by Enron in San Juan, Puerto Rico leaked gas that accumulated in the basement of a commercial building and exploded, killing several and seriously injuring dozens.
 Our defense team focused on other possible causes of the explosion, which focused in large part on the construction of the building where the explosion took place and the damage to the structure.
 The matter settled in the immediate aftermath of Enron’s bankruptcy right before jury selection.

 - Positron v.
 KBRWyle.
-Served as lead counsel to construction company, KBR, in its case against Wyle Laboratories over theft of trade secrets claims.
+Served as lead counsel to construction company, KBR, in a case filed by Positron Systems against its subsidiary Wyle Laboratories over theft of trade secrets claims.
 We developed legal defenses that hadn’t been asserted by prior counsel and tried the case to a jury verdict, with the jury rejecting opponent’s claim and the Court striking nearly all plaintiff’s damages.